Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: Simulation Results

 \item \textbf{Greedy Strategy:} A heuristic approach where UAVs exhaustively search the joint action space at each time step to maximize the instantaneous system sum rate.

-\item \textbf{Random Strategy:} A lower-bound baseline where UAVs select actions stochastically. \end{enumerate} To ensure a rigorous and fair comparison, all MARL-based algorithms (i.e., MAPPO, IPPO, VDN, and QMIX) share the modeling and weight settings as detailed in Section V-A, differing only in their learning paradigms.
-For the heuristic baselines (Greedy and Random), a mandatory reachability constraint is enforced: any action that would render the destination unreachable within the remaining time budget is masked out.
-This guarantees that all UAVs can arrive at their destinations within $T_{\max}$.
+\item \textbf{Random Strategy:} A lower-bound baseline where UAVs select actions stochastically. \end{enumerate} To ensure a rigorous and fair comparison, all MARL-based algorithms (MAPPO, IPPO, VDN, and QMIX) share the modeling and weight settings detailed in Section \ref{settings}, differing only in learning paradigms.
+For heuristic baselines (Greedy and Random), a mandatory reachability constraint masks any action rendering the destination unreachable, guaranteeing all UAVs arrive within $T_{\max}$.